Designing protocols - 9.5 - Designing a complete protocol

 When you design a user interaction, you are giving the firefly user instructions which will be displayed as a message on the screen so they must be clear and in the correct order.

-You may want to include user interactions for unloading reagents and consumables used in your protocol.
+You may want to include user interactions for unloading reagents and consumables used in your protocol, or you may want to complete the protocol and then use your lab procedures for emptying and cleaning firefly

 • Use the correct Rest state (see section 9.4.20) to enable the user to access specific areas safely.